-If you are looking to build a business online you might be considering Amazon FBA services.
-Many business owners look to Amazon’s fulfillment service because they feel it is the simplest way to enter the ecommerce market and you can let Amazon do the hard work for you.
+If you are looking to build a business online you, might be considering Fulfillment by Amazon (FBA) services.
+Many business owners look to Amazon’s fulfillment service because they feel it is the simplest way to enter the e-commerce landscape and manage logistics and shipping.

 The steps below explain how you sell items on Amazon.

 Amazon has more than 100 warehouses across the U.S. Some warehouses cover more than 1 million square feet.
 You will let them know which products you’re shipping, and they will inform you which warehouses can easily ship your products.

 Once Amazon receives and accepts your products, it will add them to its inventory.
 Your products are stored in Amazon’s warehouses.
 In the event that something goes wrong in the warehouse, Amazon will compensate you for the damage.